 Design icon: Vitra Panton Chair

 If we asked you to name a chair from the 1960s, chances are you’d pick Vitra’s Panton Chair.
 Designed by Verner Panton, the chair perfectly encapsulates everything that’s great about the mid-century era - it’s bold, bright, fun and exceptionally innovative.
-As Vitra celebrates its 50th anniversary, we revisit the history of this iconic design.

 Who designed the Panton Chair?